element-hq/policies/docs/identity-server/privacy_notice.md

 Bulk Third Party Identifier Lookup is usually used to check whether any of your existing contacts already have a Matrix ID.

+#### Registration with Email or Phone Number

+Some homeservers use the Identity Server as part of new user registration, using the Identity Server to perform the verification of ownership of the email address or phone number.

+**This behaviour is being phased out.** In the near future homeservers will be able to complete registration by email address without delegating ownership verification to an Identity Server.
+This document will be updated when this behaviour has changed.

+##### Binding on Registration

+When your client is configured to use either the vector.im or the matrix.org Identity Server and you register on a homeserver with your email address and or phone number:
+- if that homeserver is run by New Vector Ltd. (e.g. the homeserver running at matrix.org, or the [Modular](https://modular.im) homeservers), the corresponding homeserver privacy policy will advise you that said registration will also publicly link your email address and/or phone number with your Matrix ID via the Identity Server
+- if that homeserver is **not** run by New Vector Ltd. then registration will **not** publicly link your email addrss or phone number with your Matrix ID.
+In this case the vector.im or matrix.org Identity Server will only store your data long enough to establish your ownership of the Third Party Identifier.

+**This behaviour is also being phased out.** In the near future, choosing to publicly link your Third Party Identifiers with your Matrix ID via an Identity Server will be a wholly separate step, fully divorced from registration.
+This document will be updated when this behaviour has changed.

+## 2.3 Closed Federation Between vector.im and matrix.org Identity Servers

+Data is shared between the vector.im and matrix.org Identity Servers in a Closed Federation.

+This means that when you ask the Identity Server at vector.im to link your Matrix ID with your email address or phone number, this data is replicated on the matrix.org Identity Server.
+Likewise if you ask the Identity Server at matrix.org to link your Matrix ID with your email address or phone number, this data is replicated onto the vector.im Identity Server.

 # 3. Access to Your Data / Privacy Policy

 ## 3.1 What is the legal basis for processing my data and how does this affect my rights under GDPR (General Data Protection Regulation)?

 ### 3.1.1 Legal Basis for Processing

-New Vector processes your data under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*.
+Your data is processed under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*.
 This means that we process your data only as necessary to deliver the Service, and in a manner that you understand and expect.

-The *Legitimate Interest* of our Service is the discoverability of contacts across the wider Matrix ecosystem.
+The *Legitimate Interest* of the Service is the discoverability of contacts across the wider Matrix ecosystem.
 The processing of user data we undertake is necessary to provide the Service. **This facility is an optional component of the services provided by New Vector,** designed to make contact discovery easier.
 Matrix works very well without an Identity Server.

 ### 3.1.2 Right to Erasure

-You can remove your data from the Service at any time by using a Matrix client such as [https://riot.im/app](https://riot.im/app)) to remove your Third Party Identifiers from the connected Identity Server.
-The data will be rendered inaccessible straight away, and will be deleted from our database within 30 days.
+You can remove your data from the Service at any time by using a Matrix client such as ([https://riot.im/app](https://riot.im/app)) to remove your Third Party Identifiers from the connected Identity Server.
+The data will be rendered inaccessible across matrix.org and vector.im Identity Servers straight away, and will be deleted from the matrix.org and vector.im databases within 30 days.

-If your homeserver is spec-compliant (i.e. if it faithfully implements the protocol specification detailed at https://matrix.org), your Third Party Identifiers will be deleted if your account is deactivated.
+If your homeserver is spec-compliant (i.e. if it faithfully implements the Matrix protocol specification detailed at https://matrix.org/spec), your Third Party Identifiers will be deleted if your account is deactivated.

 ### 3.1.3 Data Portability